FoxSamu/JustEnoughDebugTools/README.md

 [work in progress]

-You can add the mod to your 1.16.5 workspace:
+You can add the mod to your 21w13a workspace.
+It requires the Fabric API and the Fabric Loader (v0.11.3 or higher).

 ```groovy
 repositories {